Oh boy, the hard part….talking about myself.

-If this interests you at all, or if you have questions about how this may work for you, then just go to the Contact Me tab on the Welcome page and send me a communication about you and your family and we will get started.
+If this interests you at all, or if you have questions about how this may work for you, then just go to the Write Me tab on the top menu above and send me a communication about you and your family and we will get started.

 Who knows, maybe we’ll find out we are somehow related…